-Also, an additional Disposal phase is added when the aircraft system is discontinued and there is a transition to a new product design.
+Also, an additional Disposal phase is added when the aircraft system is discontinued, and there is a transition to a new product design.

 Image credit: uniroma1.it

 This is especially helpful for an industry such as Aerospace engineering as all aircraft systems have to go through lengthy certification processes before they become fully operational.
-Continuously syncing design plans with relevant stakeholders provides teams with the ability to clearly understand what they need to do.
+Continuously syncing design plans with relevant stakeholders provides teams with the ability to understand what they need to do clearly.
 It also allows them to apply any necessary changes early in the process, as any later ones would typically result in extreme overspendings or complete project failures.

-Furthermore, in order to connect aircraft program plans with work packages and subsequent activities, Agile aerospace teams can use interconnected Kanban boards.
+Furthermore, to connect aircraft program plans with work packages and subsequent activities, Agile aerospace teams can use interconnected Kanban boards.
 For example, in Kanbanize, we do that by introducing both Strategic and Team Kanban boards.
 In the former, we visualize our high-level project plans, while in the latter, we progressively elaborate them to create our deliverables.
-In an aerospace context, a deliverable could be the design or development of a single engine which is then further broken down into manageable tasks represented by individual Kanban cards.
+In an aerospace context, a deliverable could be the design or development of a single engine, which is then further broken down into manageable tasks represented by individual Kanban cards.

 To compensate, another practice of Lean/Agile teams is to visualize their dependencies and manage flow over them.
 Aerospace engineering companies using Kanbanize do that through related Kanban boards.
 There, they visualize the relationship between tasks or bigger initiatives with the help of card links.